dragonflyoss/d7y.io/docs/getting-started/quick-start/multi-cluster-kubernetes-with-manager.md

 kind create cluster --config kind-config.yaml
 ```

-Switch the context of kubectl to kind cluster:
+Switch the context of kubectl to kind cluster A:

 ```shell
 kubectl config use-context kind-kind